Michael J. Stull: Musical career

 Soon after "Hot Wacks," Stull left the group, returning to California to pursue other opportunities; according to Segarini's later recollection, Stull left "to be a technician and get into Da Blues".

 Stull was considered as a replacement for Jim Morrison of The Doors, when Morrison moved to Paris in 1971.
 According to reports, Bill Siddons, who managed both The Wackers and The Doors, claimed Stull had been selected as Morrison's replacement.
 Fact or rumor, Stull did join up with former Doors John Densmore and Robby Krieger to record the 1975 Butts Band album, "Hear and Now".

 Voice over artist

-Although he was actively pursuing his musical career, Stull began voice over work with the Scooby-Doo, Where Are You! animated cartoons, voicing the Wax Phantom, among others.
+Although he was actively pursuing his musical career, Stull began voice over work with Scooby-Doo, Where Are You!, voicing the Wax Phantom, among others.